Revised Sample State Complaint Form

 - NYSED will review all relevant information and make an independent determination as to whether the school district or other public agency is violating a requirement of Part B of IDEA or State law/regulation and must, if it determines it to be necessary, carry out an independent on-site investigation.

-Instructions: Complete, sign and make two copies of the original State complaint form.
+Instructions: Complete, sign and make two copies of the original State complaint form posted above.

-- Send the original State complaint form to NYSED, Office of Special Education, 89 Washington Avenue, Room 309, Albany, NY 12234, Attention: State Complaints.
+- Send the original State complaint form to the New York State Education Department (NYSED), Office of Special Education, 89 Washington Avenue, Room 309, Albany, NY 12234, Attention: State Complaints.

 - Send one copy of the State complaint form to the school district serving the child at the same time that the complaint is filed with NYSED.